ManiAm/dpdk-labnet/Linux_Networking.md

 ## Software Interrupts

-After the NIC driver has handed off the SKB to the network stack, the processing required at each layer (such as routing decisions at the IP layer or checksum verification at the TCP layer) can be performed by `software interrupts`.
+After the NIC driver has handed off the SKB to the network stack, the processing required at each layer (such as routing decisions at the IP layer or checksum verification at the TCP layer) can be performed by "software interrupts".
 These interrupts, often implemented as `softirqs` or `tasklets` in the Linux kernel, are used to defer processing to a context outside of the interrupt handler, thereby improving system responsiveness and ensuring that high-priority tasks are not unduly delayed.

 This mechanism helps maintain a balance between processing incoming packets promptly and ensuring that the CPU is not overwhelmed by interrupt handling duties.
 By using software interrupts, the network stack can perform necessary operations like protocol processing, packet forwarding, and delivering data to the appropriate sockets without stalling the entire system.
 Ultimately, this allows for smoother and more efficient handling of network traffic, ensuring that both high-priority and routine tasks are managed effectively within the kernel.